 It felt ridiculously light and thin when I handled the Billy 4.7 at CTIA 2014; maybe even a smidgen too light.
 I even checked the back to make sure that the battery was loaded in.
 The soft-touch back cover helped it feel nice in the hand as well.
 These are all superficial markers, yes, but still a good starting point nonetheless, especially for a little-known company that's trying to ramp up its US and European business.

-Available on Amazon and from Yezz's own website in white, red, and blue shades, the dual-SIM Yezz Billy 4.7 will sell in late May for $249 in the US and €229 in Europe.
+Available on Amazon and from Yezz's own website in with white, red, and blue exchangeable backplates, the dual-SIM Yezz Billy 4.7 will sell in late May for $249 in the US and €229 in Europe, which converts to roughly £185.
 It'll also show up across Latin America.

-At under $250, the Yezz Billy 4.7 is absolutely priced to sell, and the specs are compelling, particularly for a midrange handset at this price.
+The Yezz Billy 4.7 is absolutely priced to sell, and the specs are definitely still compelling for a midrange handset at this price.

 Its biggest competition will come from Nokia's (now Microsoft's) dual-SIM version of the Lumia 630, which sells for $169 or £129 and runs on 3G only (its Lumia 635 is the single-SIM 4G LTE variant).
 Although the Yezz's camera megapixel count is higher on paper than the Lumia 630's 5-megapixel shooter, it takes real-world comparisons to tell which one produces the better images.

 For those on a tighter budget, Yezz is also releasing the smaller, sparer Billy 4.0, whose 4-inch, 8-megapixel camera, and quad-core processor add up to a $139, or €129 (£105 converted) price tag.